The Hidden Subconscious Beliefs Quietly Shaping Your Life

 Conflict Means Rejection

-I’m Responsible For Everyone Else
+I’m Responsible For Everyone

-I Have To Do Everything Myself
+I Have To Do It Alone

 Success Will Cost Me Love